50+ Active Directory Interview questions with answers

 It can be done through the Powershell command check this article https://www.yourcomputer.in/upgrade-active-directory-2012-to-2022/#power-shell-cli-to-transfer-fsmo-roles

-23. What is Kerberos and its process?
+23. What is Kerberos and what is its process?

 Kerberos is a network authentication protocol used by Active Directory for secure authentication, providing mutual authentication between clients and servers.